 - 2 shallots

-- large pinch of chilli flakes (plus extra to garnish)
+- large pinch chilli flakes plus extra to garnish

 - 12 cherry or baby plum tomatoes